On This Page

 Depending on the nature of the complaint, district management reviews the alleged employee misconduct.

 If the alleged misconduct does not require an investigation by the Office of the Inspector General (OIG), the Civil Rights Office (CRO), the Office of Internal Affairs or program (CPS, APS, CCL or RCCL), then the employee’s managers are responsible for reviewing.

 The employee’s supervisor is responsible for reviewing the complaint and consulting with his or her manager to determine if the alleged misconduct warrants further management review or other action.
 If further review is required, the district follows their chain of command.

 However, if after review by district management the issue is not resolved, the complainant may contact APS State Office at (512) 438-3209 for further review.
 APS State Office review process starts with the Director of Field, then the Associate Commissioner, and finally the DFPS Commissioner, if necessary.

-A client or other complainant may also be directed to the Office of Consumer Relations (OCR) for any case specific and policy specific complaints that cannot be resolved in the district.
-In some cases, individuals may choose to contact the OCR directly, or bypass the district chain of command and go directly to APS State Office.
+A client or other complainant may also be directed to the Office of Internal Affairs (OIA) for any case specific and policy specific complaints that cannot be resolved in the district.
+In some cases, individuals may choose to contact the OIA directly, or bypass the district chain of command and go directly to APS State Office.